bxparks/AceTime/examples/MemoryBenchmark/README.md

 for some ARM processors and the ESP32.
 Since those processors have far more flash memory, this seems like a good tradeoff.

+Also in v1.5+, changing `BasicZoneProcessor` and `ExtendedZoneProcessor` to be subclasses of the templatized `BasicZoneProcessorTemplate` and `ExtendedZoneProcessorTemplate` classes causes reduction of flash consumption by 250-400 bytes for 32-bit processors.
+Don't know why.
+(Very little difference for 8-bit AVR).

 ## Arduino Nano

 * 16MHz ATmega328P